 "Now, I know we've come today to talk about politics, but I'd like to have a moment of silence in honor of the people who lost their lives in Wisconsin at that tragic, tragic shooting at the Sikh Temple," Romney said.
 "The tragedy is even more profound because the Sikh religion and the Sikh people are such peaceable, loving individuals and I think it's also more tragic because the shooter was apparently someone who was motivated by hate; hate based on race, hate based on religion."

-Members of the Sikh temple have said that they are often confused with Muslims and since 9/11 have found themselves at times to be targets of hate crimes.
-Sikhism is a monotheistic religion that originated in northern India about 500 years ago.
+Members of the Sikh temple, which is an offshoot of the Hindu religion, have said that they are often confused with Muslims and since 9/11 have found themselves at times to be targets of hate crimes.